 About Junk Mailer

-Junk Mailer is a topic-based inbox tool built for people who want a more active, more focused email experience around the subjects they actually care about.
-Instead of random clutter, the goal is a dedicated inbox that feels more like a personal feed for one niche, one interest, or one content lane at a time.
+Junk Mailer is a personal-use topic-based inbox utility built for people who want a more active, more focused email experience around the subjects they actually care about.
+Instead of treating “junk” as random noise, the goal is a dedicated inbox that feels more like a personal feed for one niche, one interest, or one content lane at a time.

 The clearest way to think about Junk Mailer is this: it is a way to turn a dedicated email into a personal feed for one subject.
 A user chooses a direction, and the inbox becomes a place for that niche to live, build, and stay active over time.